Renting a dumpster isn’t terribly difficult, but it can be intimidating for the first-time renter.

 - Medium-to-large amounts of demolition debris, trash, paper, or cardboard

 - Large home addition

 - Whole-home window or siding replacement

 - Commercial roof tear-off

-Depending on where you're located and the type of waste processing facilities near you, you may be able to save some money by sending some of the debris to a recycling facility, where disposal fees are much less expensive.
+Depending on where you're located, you may be able to save some money by sending some of the debris to a recycling facility, where disposal fees are much less expensive.